Best AI Code Review Tools in 2026: 7 Options Tested and Compared

-A data-driven comparison of the top AI code review tools in 2026, including CodeRabbit, Qodo, Greptile, DeepSource, Sourcery, and GitHub Copilot code review.
+A data-driven April 2026 comparison of the top AI code review tools, including CodeRabbit, Qodo, Greptile, DeepSource, Sourcery, GitHub Copilot, and Claude Code /ultrareview.

 AI-generated code is flooding pull requests.
 Tools like Claude Code, Cursor, and GitHub Copilot have boosted developer output by 25-35%, but that volume has to go somewhere - and that somewhere is your review queue.
 The result: human reviewers are drowning in diffs they didn't write, catching bugs in code they didn't design, and burning hours on work that increasingly feels like it should be automated too.